cool5tar/fall-guys/README.md

 2. HIPPTY HOPPITY UR MY PROPERTY (dl help)
 3. Visual studio code (made crack using)
 # Final word
 We have finally reached here, a semi-crack for fall guys (semi-crack means crack depends on specs) thx to everyone.
 I was inspired when I was banned from Flash Gaming discord server I thought ' I will show them that that was an unfair ban' then I realised it would actually be better to develop a crack for fall guys and then share it with the server if I get unbanned (NOT TOXIC JUST SAYING) or I would ask my friends in the server to post it for me.
-I have one last thing to say... please petiton at https://discord.com/invite/BxXUjFq for me to get unbanned by joining and then going to #general and saying twice a day ```unban sn0wstar```.
+I have one last thing to say... please petiton at https://discord.com/invite/BxXUjFq for me to get unbanned by joining and then going to #general and saying ```unban sn0wstar```.
 Thank you for all your support and I am currently working to make this a full crack